-Please note that since originally publishing this blog the government have postponed the end date from 16 May to 20 June
+Please note that since originally publishing this blog the government have postponed the end date from 20 June 2021 to 5 April 2022

 The Home Office has published updated Guidance for employers who have needed to carry out right to work checks during the pandemic.
 The guidance confirms that the concession allowing employers to carry out a right to work check using video conferencing and relying on copies of supporting documents will end on 20 June this year.
 This means that from 21 June onwards employers will need to either check the applicant’s original documents or check their right to work online if the applicant can supply the employer with their share code.